 Manufactured from 1966 to 1977 by V.E.B.
-Büromaschinenwerk Sömmerda, 155,142 Soemtron ETR 220 desktop calculators were built during the eleven year production run.
-With six functions, the processing logic of the Soemtron 220 calculator is all transistorised, consisting mostly of pairs of PNP Germanium transistors coupled as Flip Flops with a few resistors and capacitors, and sets of diodes for gating functions.
-The keyboard is large and cumbersome, non multiplexed, utilising V23 microswitches with external supplementary springs for the keys themselves.
+Büromaschinenwerk Sömmerda, 155,142 Soemtron ETR 220 desktop calculators were built during the eleven year production run from 1966 to 1977.
+With six functions, the processing logic of the Soemtron 220 calculator is all transistorised, consisting mostly of pairs of PNP Germanium transistors with a few resistors, capacitors and diodes coupled as Flip Flops (latches), and further sets of diodes for gating functions.
+The keyboard is large and cumbersome, non-multiplexed, utilising large microswitches (apparently V23's) with external supplementary return springs for the keys themselves.
 The unit has three memories for intermediate calculations, each with their own set of Recall/Clear, Recall, Add and Subtract keys.
-There is also a "C" key which clears the current entry and an "Lö" key which clears everything excepting the three operand stores.
-The 15 digit display of Z750M "Nixie" tubes is multiplexed and uses a supply of around 180Vdc.
+There is also a "C" key which clears the current entry and a "Lö" key which clears everything excepting the three operand stores.
+The 15 digit display of Z570M "Nixie" tubes is multiplexed and uses a supply of around 180Vdc.

-The construction of very early model Soemtron 220's is reversed to later models in production.
-Confirmed by retired engineers from the Sömmerda factory in a recent visit to Germany, very early machines had a reversed board order, I.E. board 1 (memory) was in the middle of the machine close to the power supply, with board 12 (display driver) being on the outer left hand side.
+The power supply and card cage construction of very early model Soemtron 220's is different to later models in production.
+Confirmed by retired engineers from the Sömmerda factory in a visit to Germany, very early machines had a reversed board order, I.E. board 1 (memory) was in the middle of the machine close to the power supply, with board 12 (display driver) being on the outer left hand side.
 The power supply was also slightly different, as the main series pass regulator transistor was internally mounted on a heat sink panel rather than on the base of the machine as in later models.
-It would appear that the reasoning for these changes stemmed mainly from the sensitivity of the Ferrite core memory to temperature and magnetic fluctuations caused by the power supply and internal temperatures.
+It would appear that the reasoning for these changes stemmed mainly from the sensitivity of the Ferrite core memory to temperature and magnetic fluctuations caused by the power supply transformer.
 Moving the regulator transistor to the base gave a simpler assembly and better operation as it moved a heat source to the bottom of the case away from the interior of the unit.
 See the 220 Gallery for photos of Philipp Maier's early reversed build Soemtron 220 S#27027 from around 1967-68.

-Decimal point selection is by a 12 position thumb-wheel switch to the left of the main numeric keypad, which is also indicated on the display by small incandescent lamps in between each Nixie tube, a range of decimal point selection signals are directed back to the logic circuits for use during calculations.
+Decimal point selection is by a 12 position thumb-wheel switch to the left of the main numeric keypad, which is also indicated on the display by small incandescent lamps in between most Nixie tubes giving the impression of a comma, a range of decimal point selection signals are directed back to the logic circuits for use during calculations.
 This makes the Soemtron ETR 220 a "fixed point" machine rather than the usual "floating point" form found on modern calculators.
 Very early versions of the 220 did not have the thumb-wheel switch but instead used a row of illuminated switches on the front panel just below the display window (picture right).

-August 2011 - A recent email from another of our contributors Rocco Thiel has turned up two Soemtron brochures from the 1960's, one for the ETR 220 and one for the ETR 221.
+August 2011 - An email from another of our contributors Rocco Thiel has turned up two Soemtron brochures from the 1960's, one for the ETR 220 and one for the ETR 221.
 The ETR 221 brochure is especially welcome as we thought that publicity information about this machine did not exist.
-The 220 brochure is here, the 221 brochure is on the ETR 221 pages
+The 220 brochure is available for download; the 221 brochure can also be viewed.